lackac/elixirconf-eu-2018-robust-flow/PITCHME.md

 +++

-### There a several cases and strategies
+### Multiple cases and strategies

-* keep it inside the Flow for simple cases especially if you need the data together again later
+* keep it inside the Flow for simple cases especially if you need to join the data together again later
 * use `Flow.into_stages/3` for complex situations

 +++